yunks128/unity-ads-deployment/dev_env/README.md

 ### Cognito Final Setup

-Change back to the `cognito` directory to run the following sequence to publish the Jupyterhub callback URL to Cognito:
+Change back to the command prompt using the shared services AWS credentials.
+In the `cognito` directory run the following sequence to publish the Jupyterhub callback URL to Cognito:

 ```
 $ eval $(./jupyter_uri_env.sh)